tfitzpat/accellera-style-guide/accellera/chapter-3.md

 This is a paragraph.
 ```

-Kramdown supports setting the header ID as shown below:
+By default, Kramdown will automatically create an ID for each header, such that it can be referenced (see also [3.1.10](#3110-links-and-references)).
+Kramdown supports the definition of a user defined ID as shown below.
+Note that in this case, the user should reference to this user-defined ID when creating the table of contents, or when creating a cross-reference.

 ```
 # This is a first-level heading  {#my-first-id}